Civil Engineering

 CE 552.
 Thin Shell Structures.
 3 Credits.

 Differential geometry of shell theory, membrane and bending theories of shells, shells of revolution, stress analysis of domes, pressure vessels, and storage tanks, numerical methods, buckling of shells.
-Prerequisites: ENGR 203 and CE 351.
+Prerequisite: ENGR 203 and CE 351.

 CE 555.
 Prestressed Concrete-Analysis and Design.
 3 Credits.